 Table of Contents

-Log management has become an integral part of any DevOps team.
-Log management solutions vary in use: from using the popular open source ELK stack, typically deployed on your own infrastructure, to using fully managed log management solutions, such as Sematext Cloud.
+Logging has become an integral part of any DevOps team.
+Log management solutions vary in use, from using the popular open source ELK stack, typically deployed on your own infrastructure, to using fully managed log management solutions, such as Sematext Cloud.

 Popular Log Management Topics

-A log file is a continuous digital record of messages, events that are automated by software applications and various operating system subsystems and processes.
-They show you what happened behind the scenes and when it happened so that if something should go wrong with your systems you have a detailed record of every action prior to the anomaly.
-Getting Started with Logs
+A log file is a text file where applications, including the operating system, write events.
+Logs show you what happened behind the scenes and when it happened so that if something should go wrong with your systems you have a detailed record of every action prior to the anomaly.

 There are many different sources of logs, as well as log types.
 Here are some of the top log sources we see today, starting from the bottom of the stack.

-Network GearWhile most of us interact with mobile apps, web apps, websites, etc., behind the curtain are massive quantities of various network gear - network routers, network switches, etc. All this network gear emits logs as it routes bits around our planet.
-Unlike server and application logs that tend to use more modern formats and increasingly more structured logs, the network gear still uses various versions of Syslog.
+As we interact with mobile apps, web apps, websites, etc., we generate a lot of network traffic.
+The network gear - network routers, network switches and so on - can generate logs about this traffic.
+Unlike server and application logs that tend to use more modern formats and increasingly more structured logs, the network gear still uses various kinds of Syslog.

-Server and Application LogsTraditional sources of log events are servers and applications running on those servers.
-An example of that might be Nginx web server logs.
-A Java web application running in an Apache Tomcat or a PHP application running in Apache web server is also likely to emit various informative, error, or debug log events.
+As for applications, you may have Nginx logs, a Java web application running in an Apache Tomcat or a PHP application running in Apache web server.
+They will emit various informative, error, or debug log events.

 Some of these logs use standardized formats, like Common Log Format, while others use various custom formats, including various structured logging formats, like key=value or even JSON logs.

-Log management is especially important for cloud-native applications because of their dynamic, distributed and ephemeral nature.
+Log management is especially important for cloud-native applications because of their dynamic, distributed, and ephemeral nature.
 Unlike traditional applications, cloud-native applications often run in containers and emit logs to standard output instead of writing them to log files.
-Due to this, it’s impossible to manually inspect logs post facto in log files.
-The only opportunity to capture such log events is capturing them in real-time and shipping them to a centralized log management solution.
+This means you don't have the "default option" of manually grepping logs.
+Typically, you'd capture the logs and ship them to a centralized log management solution.

 To fully understand the importance of log management, we've gathered some of the main benefits below:

-Improved OperationsAs applications and systems become more and more complex, so does the size and difficulty of your operations.
+Improved Operations<p class="p">As applications and systems become more and more complex, so does the size and difficulty of your operations.
 SecOps, SysAdmins, and DevOps would have a harder time monitoring everything “manually”, thus requiring more time and financial resources.

-With centralized log management, you can identify trends across your whole company's infrastructure, allowing you to adapt early and come up with solutions that prevent “fires” vs having to “put them out”.
+With logging, you can identify trends across your whole company's infrastructure, allowing you to adapt early and come up with solutions that prevent “fires” vs having to “put them out”.

 In this case, what log management does is help track resource usage.
 You can then see when your system is close to being overloaded so you can better allocate your resources.

-User ExperienceOne of the biggest headaches people report with applications is long response times to queries or not getting a response at all.
-Log management allows you to monitor requests at any level (API, database, etc.) and see which are underperforming so that you can step in and understand why this happened, while troubleshooting the issue, thus keeping you in control of your users' experience.
+As with the previous example, one of the biggest headaches people report with applications is long response times to queries or not getting a response at all.
+Log management allows you to monitor requests at any level (API, database, etc.) and see which are underperforming.
+This enables you to step in and understand why such issues occurred, thus keeping you in control of your users' experience.

 So whenever someone is attempting to breach your walls - whether it's from the inside or an external threat, you'll have more insight into what actually happened.
 You can also get alerted before anomalies happen, so you can react before issues escalate.

 Log management will help alert the right people of any suspicious activity concerning user data.

-Log management has 5 key elements that, if followed, will ensure your logging and monitoring go smoothly.
-Let's review what those 5 elements are: How Does Log Management Work?
+Log management has 5 key functions that, if followed, will ensure your logging and monitoring go smoothly.
+Let's review what those 5 elements are:

 As mentioned above, all your systems and applications generate log files at any given moment, which may be stored in various locations on your software stack, operating system, containers, cloud infrastructure, and network devices.